vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

        msg: "{{ script_output.stderr }}"
 ```

-### Apply the above playbook using the following command
+### Apply the playbook

-Replace the corresponding paths and channel in the below command as per your requirement
+Apply the playbook by using the following command, replacing the corresponding paths and channel per your requirements:

 ```bash
 ansible-playbook -i  /etc/ansible/hosts /etc/ansible/playbooks/install_mdatp.yml --extra-vars "onboarding_json=<path to mdatp_onboard.json > mde_installer_script=<path to mde_installer.sh> channel=<channel to deploy for: insiders-fast / insiders-slow / prod> "